japhero/ObsidianMain/Areas/Projects/school/APUSH/Book notes/Chapter 2 notes.md

 ### Indentured Servants
 Indentured servants where people brought over to British America to serve as workers they didn't pay the travel cost of crossing the Atlantic but in turn were obliged to work for 7 years usually on tobacco plantations.
 ### Navigation Acts
+Gradually the English government made restrictions to the colony's trade first in 1651 passing laws keeping Dutch ships out of colonials ports.
+After the [[#Restoration]] Charles 2 adopted the **Navigation acts:**
+- Closed all trade to non English ships.
+- Restricted exports of tobacco to exclusively England
+- All goods shipped to the colonies must go thorough England first (for taxes).
+- Allowed appointed customs officials to regulate the laws.
+==These acts formed the Legal system of mercantilism.==
 ### Dominion of New England
+in an attempt to exert more control over the colonies and to enforce the Navigation Acts Charles the 2nd took the territory of New Hampshire under the crown's control in personally appointed a government.
+After the government of Massachusetts defied the navigations act the crown also took away their territory and combined it with New Hampshire forming the **dominion of New England**.

 ### Glorious Revolution
+The glorious revolution describes series of events where James the 2nd try to regain the power of absolute monarch through Parliament this failed drastically as the opposition James was so great that parliament voted him out of his throne this bloody less coup became known as the glorious revolution.

 ---
 ### links.
 [Quiz link](https:####/cvilleschools.instructure.com/courses/40037/calendar_events/119769?return_to=https%3A%2F%2Fcvilleschools.instructure.com%2Fcalendar%3Finclude_contexts%3Dcourse_40037%23view_name%3Dmonth%26view_start%3D2023-09-04)